AvolitesLtd/TitanManual/docs/palettes/using-palettes.md

 ----------------------------------------------

 You can apply a palette to all fixtures in a particular playback.
-Hold the palette button and press the <strong>Select</strong> button of the playback which the palette is to apply to.
+Hold the palette button and press the **Select** button of the playback which the palette is to apply to.